District-Scale Silver-Gold in Mexico

 With Las Coloradas driving the near-term story, the newly acquired Almoloya project broadens Kingsmen’s district footprint, opening up a second structural corridor with meaningful gold-silver discovery potential.

-Kingsmen has now brought those pieces together, creating a coherent land package positioned for its first modern geological evaluation.
+Kingsmen has now brought those pieces together, creating a coherent land package positioned for its first modern geological evaluation and drilling.

 Early fieldwork is underway to validate historical data, refine structural mapping, and prepare the project for systematic geophysics and geochemistry — the first modern geological work ever carried out on the property.